 A poorly defined OKR lacks clarity, measurability, time frame and does very little to ensure accountability.

-Measurability combined with qualitative and quantitative types of Key Results are the hallmark of good OKRs.
+Measurability combined with qualitative and quantitative types of Key Results is the hallmark of good OKRs.

 Common mistakes while setting OKRs